KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/searching_files/README.md

 The redirection command for putting something in a file is `>`

-Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called `bad_reads.txt`.
+Let's try it out and put all the sequences that contain 'NNNNNN' from all the files in to another file called `bad_reads.txt`.

-`$ grep -B1 -A2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt`
+`$ grep -B1 -A2 NNNNNN Mov10_oe_1.subset.fq > bad_reads.txt`

 `$ ls -l`